-During 2020, reviews of the environmental and social performance of our operations were led by Pan American's Senior Vice President of Corporate Affairs and Sustainability, and Vice President, Environment, and our reviews of our tailings facilities were led by our Vice President, Mineral Processing, Tailings and Dams.
-The reviews included virtual inspections of our mine sites and surrounding areas with key operations personnel, reviews of monitoring programs and operating procedures and evaluation of the principal environmental and social issues related to each of these operations.
-The key observations and recommendations from the reviews are reported monthly to senior management and quarterly to the Board of Directors and its Health, Safety, Environment and Communities Committee (the "HSEC Committee").
-In addition to periodic reviews, detailed environmental audits and social audits are conducted at each operation approximately once every two years.
+During 2021, reviews of the environmental and social performance of our operations were led by our Senior Vice President of Corporate Affairs and Sustainability, our Vice President, Social Sustainability, Inclusion and Diversity, and our Vice President, Environment, and our reviews of our tailings facilities were led by our Vice President, Mineral Processing, Tailings and Dams.
+The reviews typically include in-person inspections of our mine sites and surrounding areas with key operations and sustainability team personnel, reviews of monitoring programs and operating procedures, and evaluation of the principal environmental and social issues related to each of these operations.
+In addition to periodic reviews, detailed environmental audits and sustainability audits are conducted at each operation approximately once every two years.

 We conduct environmental audits to assess the mines' facilities, operating procedures and control systems to ensure that procedures comply with regulations, are consistent with our corporate standards, and that potential risks are being managed.
-During 2019, environmental audits were undertaken at the La Arena, Shahuindo and Manantial Espejo mines.
-The ability to complete the environmental audit program was affected by pandemic-related travel restrictions in 2020, however the La Colorada mine audit was completed.
+Due primarily to COVID-19 restrictions, an environmental audit was only undertaken at the La Colorada mine in 2020.
+The ability to complete the environmental audit program continued to be partially affected by pandemic-related travel restrictions in 2021, however the Timmins, Dolores, Escobal and San Vicente mine audits were completed.
 In intervening years between audits, the implementation of the corrective actions required by each audit is monitored and confirmed.
-The La Arena, Shahuindo, and Manantial Espejo mines' corrective actions were found to be satisfactory in 2020.
+The La Colorada, La Arena, Shahuindo, and Manantial Espejo mines' corrective actions were found to be satisfactory in 2021.

 We continuously work to ensure that all tailings storage facilities, dams, heap leach pads, and waste stockpiles are robustly designed, built, operated, maintained and closed in accordance with our internal standards, the TSM Tailings Management protocol, the Canadian Dam Association guidelines, and known global best practices in order to prevent any incidents or failures.
 Our tailings storage facilities and water dams are subject to routine inspections, audits, geotechnical and environmental monitoring, annual reviews, and independent reviews to continually improve systems and methods in order to minimize potential harm associated with these long-term facilities.
-During 2020, tailings management audits were also undertaken at the San Vicente, Morococha, Huaron and La Colorada mines.
+During 2021, tailings management audits and followup reviews were also undertaken at the Morococha, Huaron, La Colorada, Timmins and Manantial Espejo mines.
+Dam safety reviews, or annual inspections in the case of heap leach facilities, were conducted in 2021 by the respective third-party engineers of record for all tailings storage facilities and heap leach pads.
+In addition, all operating tailings storage facilities have independent reviews conducted by third parties approximately every five years.
+In 2021, an independent review was carried out at Huaron, which was an update from its last review in 2015.
+All tailings storage facilities and heap leach pads are in satisfactory condition and monitoring results are normal.

-Our La Arena, Shahuindo, Huaron, Morococha, La Colorada, Dolores, and Escobal mines were all inspected by government agencies in 2020 and no material environmental issues were recorded as a result of these inspections.
+Our Timmins, La Arena, Shahuindo, Huaron, Morococha, La Colorada, Dolores, and Escobal mines were all inspected by government agencies in 2021 and no material environmental issues were recorded.